OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Champion_Level_System.md

 ## Overview

+**Game Rule Summary**: Champion Levels are an alternative endgame progression system for level 50 players, offering 10 additional levels (CL1-CL10) focused on gaining specialized abilities through mini-lines.
+Unlike Master Levels which require group content, Champion Levels can be advanced through regular solo play and PvP.
+Each Champion Level gives you one point to spend on mini-line abilities that enhance your class in unique ways, creating more diverse character builds within the same class.

 The Champion Level (CL) system provides additional character advancement beyond level 50, offering 10 champion levels (CL1-CL10) with specialized mini-lines that grant unique abilities and enhancements based on class type.

 ## Core Mechanics

 ### Champion Level Activation

+**Game Rule Summary**: To become a Champion, you must visit your realm's King once you reach level 50.
+This is a one-time activation that unlocks the Champion Level system permanently for that character.
+Pure tank classes also gain a mana pool at this point, allowing them to use abilities that normally require power.

 #### Requirements
 - **Character Level**: Must be level 50